 NCFR Student Access Grant

 The National Council on Family Relations (NCFR) is committed to redressing systemic racism and opening doors where racial and ethnic barriers stand.
 To ensure inclusion of People of Color in the discipline of Family Science, NCFR announces the launch of the NCFR Student Access Grant.
-The grant will support 1 year of NCFR membership and registration fees for the 2020 NCFR Annual Conference for students from historically marginalized racial or ethnic populations.
+The grant will support registration fees for the 2021 NCFR Annual Conference for new and existing members and 1 year of membership for new student members* from historically marginalized racial or ethnic populations.
 NCFR membership and annual conference participation provides opportunities critical to academic and professional development and advancement: